SageofPHY6Paths/SageofPHY6Paths.github.io/_posts/2023-04-02-censored-tweets.md

 >Buddhism and Jainism are the religions that I hate least.
 But they are also stupid and immoral just like all the other religions.
 The stupidity in these 2 is to the same extent as other religions.
 But the immorality is to a lesser extent.

+>Was/Is there anything more unproductive than religion in human history?
+The cumulative number of hours humanity wasted on it might be used much smarter.

+>Abrahamic god is running a lottery.

+>Average person is smart enough to understand that religion is nonsense.
+If you talk with a religious person about some other religion he will easily understand how stupid it is but he can't understand the nonsense in his own religion.

 ### Veganism

 > Humanity has not yet reached a point where our existence can be considered a positive thing.
 I hope we can reach that point in few centuries.
 1/3 [9:42 PM · Dec 31, 2022 · 11 Views]